acehinnnqru/aoc-2022/README.md

 # aoc-2022
-Advent of code of 2022
+Solutions written in Rust for Advent of Code of 2022.